LouisGJBertrand/KeyPHP/readme.md

 	This library helps the programmer to make an<br>
 	interface between the user and the programme.<br>
 <br>
-KeyPHP is an open source project under GNU AGPLv3 License<br>
+KeyPHP is an open source project under MIT License<br>
 And libraries can be share freely on the internet.<br>
 <br>
 In order to start your algorithm, you only have to type<br>